-In consideration for Employee's satisfactory, as evaluated in the Athletic Director's sole discretion, media and public/donor appearances (the "Appearances") scheduled by the University (on and off season) of no less than radio appearances television/internet appearances, and public/donor appearances per fiscal year, the University shall pay Employee \$ per fiscal year, not subject to COLA, retirement contributions or retirement deductions ("Media and Public Appearance Fee"), only for so long as the Employee is serving as Head Coach of the Program.
-The Media and Public Appearance Fee shall be paid no later than days after the end of the fiscal year in which it is earned.
+In consideration for Employee's satisfactory, as evaluated in the Athletic Director's sole discretion, media and public/donor appearances (the "Appearances") scheduled by the University (on and off season) of no less than radio appearances television/internet appearances, and public/donor appearances per [fiscal/calendar] year, the University shall pay Employee \$ per [fiscal/calendar] year, not subject to COLA, retirement contributions or retirement deductions ("Media and Public Appearance Fee"), only for so long as the Employee is serving as Head Coach of the Program.
+The Media and Public Appearance Fee shall be paid no later than days after the [the month following completion of the required appearances/end of the fiscal year in which it is earned].
 The Appearances may include appearances before civic, faculty, student, alumni, booster or other like groups, as may be reasonably determined by the Athletic Director.
 Notwithstanding the payment time stated herein, the Media and Public Appearance Fee is not earned unless and until the minimum number of satisfactory appearances set forth above has occurred.